-RPA system can send reminders to the patients about their prescription pick-up and scheduled appointments, help in the precision of discharge guidelines and Notify patients about upcoming appointments and medical tests.
+RPA system can send reminders to the patients about their prescription pick-up and scheduled appointments, help in the precision of discharge guidelines and Notify patients about upcoming meetings and medical tests.
 They can also provide information for patients that need more help with their conditions.

 10. Error identification

-RPA automatically flags improperly coded claims, streamlines the end-to-end process of managing insurance claims, submits scanned forms and claims to the right payment channels, eliminates non-compliance with regulations and errors, and speeds up data processing for insurance claims.
+RPA automatically flags improperly coded claims, streamlines the end-to-end process of managing insurance claims, submits scanned forms and claims to the proper payment channels, eliminates non-compliance with regulations and errors, and speeds up data processing for insurance claims.